How to Watch the NBA on Tuesday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Hornets hope to pick up a road win at the Clippers on Tuesday at 10:30 PM ET.
+The Hornets take to the home court of the Kings on Tuesday at 10:00 PM ET.

 How to Watch